finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_all_possible_features(instrument_type, opts=opts)

-        # [EXPERIMENTAL] GetAllPossibleFeatures: Provides list of all possible features for instrument type.
+        # GetAllPossibleFeatures: Provides list of all possible features for instrument type.
         api_response = api_instance.get_all_possible_features(instrument_type)
         pprint(api_response)